russell-gh/ft4-weather-vanilla-js/README.md

 This project _containes_ multiple stages of the development of the **final product.**

-> A student sad it was cool
+> A student said it was cool

 Todo: